m0ru/bak/04_solution.md

 "Design-science research relies upon the application of rigorous methods in both the construction and evaluation of the design artifact."

 TODO This means applying existing foundations and methodologies, using effective metrics and formalizing.
-Note, however, that an overemphasis on rigor can often lead to lower relevance [@LeeInauguralEditorComments1999], as many environments and artifacts defy an excessive formalism (see "wicked problems" at footnote [^fn:wicked]). <!--TODO better reference / use glossary entry
+Note however, that an overemphasis on rigor can often lead to lower relevance [@LeeInauguralEditorComments1999], as many environments and artifacts defy an excessive formalism (see "wicked problems" at footnote [^fn:wicked]). <!--TODO better reference / use glossary entry

 requirements: